Hi! I’m Natalie.

 Parenting was the game changer.
 It is the greatest challenge of my life and adoptive parenting adds another layer of complication (or maybe 3 or 4 or 100 layers of complication…)

 Before adopting our kids, I felt like I had my big happy life in the bag.
 My company was doing really well, I was fit and healthy, I meditated, exercised and woke every morning at 5am to do my “miracle morning” routine.
-I felt like a high achiever and there was nothing in my life I didn’t feel totally in control of.
+I felt like a high achiever and had a sense that I was in control of my life.
 Once I knew I was going to be a parent – and I had faces and names to put into my family vision – I felt sure I was on the cusp of having it all and totally ready to nail it!

 Of course, that’s not how it panned out.
 I went from feeling successful and in control to feeling like an out of control failure.
 The motherhood domino knocked all the other dominos down.
 At least for a while.
 As far as I could tell I was a terrible mum which made me a terrible person which meant I wasn’t that good at understanding the needs of others which meant the training I’d been delivering must lack integrity, which meant everything I believed in was false.
 A dramatically oversimplified explanation of my thoughts but you get the idea.
 My mental health suffered, I stopped exercising, my relationship with my husband became more complicated.
 One by one, down they went, all the dominoes that made up my identity as I’d known it.